hokkaido/e2e-testing-with-protractor/README.md

 #AngularJS - End-to-end testing with Protractor

-We use AngularJS, and as developers concerned with the quality of our work, we employ a multitude of tools and patterns to ensure that everything works as expected.
+We use [AngularJS](https://angularjs.org) here at Liip, and as developers concerned with the quality of our work, we employ a multitude of tools and patterns to ensure that everything works as expected.
 In short, we test our software.

-The goal of this post is to give you a short overview about some of our experiences with testing AngularJS applications, and I'll focus exclusively on end-to-end testing.
+The goal of this post is to give you a short overview about some of our experiences with testing AngularJS applications.

 ##End-to-end testing